 The Tom Hardy combo above is a great example of a perfectly matched tie clip and suit.
-The look Hardy has gone for is 1920s English so there’s pinstripes, patterns and a contrasting club collar dress shirt (rounded collars).
+The look Hardy has gone for is 1920s English so there are pinstripes, patterns and a contrasting club collar dress shirt (rounded collars).
 With so many elements going on, a gold tie bar in a slim tooth design is just enough to add a final polish to the look without going overboard.

 Matching Tie Clips To Suit Separates

 Given that suit separates already give you contrasting top and bottom colours, tie bars can also match the colour of your tie or be a shade similar.
 This gives your whole look a much cleaner feel, but up close the finer details are still there.
-Think a combo like a black tie with black or grey tie bar or a dark green tie with matte green tie bar.
+Think of a combo like a black tie with a black or grey tie bar or a dark green tie with a matte green tie bar.
 What’s trending at the moment for tie bars is matte finishing across countless colours.
 It’s a more subtle way of showing off a bit of personality and they’re the perfect option for suit separates.